 Castles and Kitchens

-With two different approaches to food and cooking, Tom and Fran make working in the kitchen together an entertaining and educational experience worth watching.
-In 2016, two pilot episodes for television were followed by the opening of their cooking classes and Live In Italy cooking vacations in Chianti.
+With two different approaches to food and cooking, Tom and Fran make working in the kitchen together an entertaining and educational experience which people thought was worth watching.
+In 2016, two pilot episodes for television were followed by the launch of their cooking classes and Live In Italy cooking vacations in Chianti.
 The talents of spouses and offspring support C&K’s video, social media and marketing, making it a family business with community spirit.

 Tom and Francesca welcome their guests to their C&K kitchen as they would friends into their homes., offering a warm, easy-going, fun date night, family gathering, friends’ night out or office party.
 They have been gratified to be able to support many local non-profits, including the arts, humane society, hospice and land trust, through their cooking classes, Chef’s Bars and donations of food for fundraising events.
 In 2018, they raised over $5000 for the Mountain Resource Center’s food bank.